SpringerPE/openstack-tempest/README.md

 From the host operating system, one cannot go into the folder because the files are owned by root.
 Workaround, use "sudo"

-* it seems tempest github repository does not use tags (there are tags, but too old) or branchs, so, when the container is built it always will get the master branch.
-I strongly recommend tag the docker images once they are created and upload to a registry.

 * It seems tempest github repository does not use tags (there are tags, but too old) or branches, so, when the container is built it always will get the master branch.
 I recommend tagging the docker images once they are created and upload them to